|

 Wyoming |

-Summer vegetable seeds like beans, cowpeas, corn, squashes, pumpkins, cucumbers, watermelons, gourds and sunflowers, should be planted directly into the ground around May 30, or once the soil is near 60° F |
+Summer vegetable seeds (beans, cowpeas, corn, squashes, pumpkins, cucumbers, watermelons, gourds, and sunflowers) (plant directly into ground around May 30 or when soil is near 60°F) |